pumpncode/Cosmos/README.md

-# Orchid
+# Cosmos
-The Orchid modpack is a collection of small Joker packs that seamlessly fit into the vanilla game experience.
+The Cosmos modpack is a collection of small Joker packs that seamlessly fit into the vanilla game experience.

 Made by a team of artists and programmers from the Balatro Discord